Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 - Errors are more likely with more vehicles, more drivers, and more confusion at the scene

 If the police report contains errors that hurt your claim, your attorney can work to correct them or present contradicting evidence.
+For serious crashes, accident reconstruction experts can provide an independent analysis that may differ from the initial police findings.

 Why You Almost Certainly Need a Lawyer